srmadhu/upgradesoftware/README.md

         client downloads new library.
     * Implement docker images for client and server to run in different environments.
     * Only single client is supported.
+    * Only tar is supported to install on multiple flavors of linux

 Improvements: